 Now, it would be a lot better if you break down the organizational silos and show everyone the “big picture” i.e. the organizational goal.
 In simple words, instead of each team working independently and delivering moderate efforts, group them together to pursue a goal more efficiently.
 That’s what cross-functional teams are about.

-Cross-functional teams are a competitive advantage for an organization.
+Cross-functional teams are a competitive advantage for an Agile organization.
 They’re like superhero team-ups, where different individuals with different sets of unique abilities will work together for one common purpose.
-Every organization has potential resources scattered within in the form of various departments—HR, Marketing, Sales, Production, Purchasing, Accounting, Research, etc. Bring them all together and here’s what you will get:
+Every organization has potential resources scattered within in the form of various departments—HR, Marketing, Sales, Production, Purchasing, Accounting, Research, etc. Bring them all together, and you will unleash the benefits of cross-functional teams:

 - The team will span organizational boundaries.